 Schedule of proposed main modifications to the Submission Local Plan (2017)

 The proposed main modifications to the Submission Local Plan: Strategy and Sites are set out below.
-Text added is shown as underlined and deleted text is shown as strikethrough.
+Text added for the Main Modifications Consultation is shown as underlined and deleted text is shown as strikethrough.